Perenn is opening a location in the Museum on August 15. In preparation, the Museum Café will be closed beginning June 13. LEARN MORE

 Scope and Content

 Kannen spent February-April 2008 in the Dry Valleys gathering reference material for a series of oil paintings.
 He was in the valleys for what they called "the extended season," the first time a research group stayed past mid-February.
-The source material consists of thousands of digital photographs and several hours of standard definition video footage, both of which he has edited down.
-The material was still very much an influence on his paintings as late as 2013.
+The source material consists of thousands of digital photographs and several hours of standard definition video footage.

-During the month of April 2008 at Lake Fryxell Camp and at McMurdo Station, he created a body of works on paper consisting of drawings, watercolors and oil paintings.
-Based on field sketches, the work is an experimental mix of representational and abstract images intended to push the limits of what he had seen previously produced by other artist and writer grantees.
-The work employed collage, a local color palette, and in some cases, liquid nitrogen to affect the drying movement of the watercolors.
+During the month of April 2008 at Lake Fryxell Camp and at McMurdo Station, he created a body of works on paper consisting of drawings, watercolors, and oil paintings.
+Based on field sketches, the work is an experimental mix of representational and abstract images intended to push the limits of work previously produced by other artist and writer grantees.
+Kannen’s work employed collage, a local color palette, and in some cases, liquid nitrogen to affect the drying movement of the watercolors.

-Materials include inkjet work prints made since Kannen’s 2008 trip to Antarctica, a set of highly abstract prints of the Victoria Valley sand dunes, drawings and watercolor studies on paper from McMurdo Station and the Taylor Valley field camps, digital images, various NSF documents, and a PDF of his Antarctica blog.
+Materials include inkjet work prints made since Kannen’s 2008 trip to Antarctica, a set of highly abstract prints of the Victoria Valley sand dunes, drawings and watercolor studies on paper from McMurdo Station and the Taylor Valley field camps, digital images, NSF documents, and a blog.

 Arrangement